Tinea Capitis

 Primary skin lesions of tinea capitis

 Lesions begin as red papules with progression to grayish ring-formed patches containing perifollicular papules.
 Pustules with inflamed crusts, exudate, matted infected hairs, and debris may be seen.
-Black dot tinea capitis refers to an infection with fracture of the hair, leaving the infected dark stubs visible in the follicular orifices.
+The term black dot tinea capitis refers to an infection in which the hairs fracture, leaving the infected dark stubs visible in the follicular orifices.
 Kerion celsi may progress to a patchy or diffuse distribution and to severe hair loss with scarring alopecia (see the image below).
-This is often described as having a “moth-eaten" appearance.
+This is often described as having a moth-eate" appearance.

 View Image

-Discrete patches of hair loss or alopecia caused by Trichophyton violaceum infection of the vertex scalp of a young Taiwanese boy.
-Courtesy of Skin Di....
+Discrete patches of hair loss or alopecia caused by Trichophyton violaceum infection of vertex scalp of young Taiwanese boy.
+Image from Skin Diseases ....

 Id reaction